Shtamim/Amazon-clone-project/README.md

 # Amazon Front-Page Clone👻

 Welcome to the Amazon Front-Page Clone project!
 This repository contains a simple yet elegant clone of the Amazon front page, crafted using HTML and CSS.
-The project aims to showcase the fundamental web development skills required to replicate the layout and styling of the renowned Amazon website.
+The project aims to showcase the fundamental web development skills required to replicate the layout and styling of the renowned Amazon website.you can visit it here:https://shtamim.github.io/Amazon-clone-project/

 ## Table of Contents🐬